MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

 - **Apple Automated Device Enrollment certificate expiry**

-  When you set up a connection between Apple Business Manager (or Apple School Manager) and Intune, there's a certificate that is used.
+  When you set up a connection between Apple Business Manager (or Apple School Manager) and Intune, a certificate is used.
 This certificate must be renewed yearly.
 If this certificate isn't renewed, changes from Apple Business Manager (or Apple School Manager) can't sync to Intune.

   For more information, go to [Enroll macOS devices - Apple Business Manager or Apple School Manager](../../intune/enrollment/device-enrollment-program-enroll-macos.md#renew-enrollment-program-token).